 people use this verse to support their doctrine of “once saved always

 saved.”
-In some ways this seal resembles the tree of the knowledge of good
+In a way this seal resembles the tree of the knowledge of good

 and evil in that God commanded Adam not to eat its fruit, so He has commanded us not to break the

-seal, for we cannot be resealed.
+seal, because we cannot be resealed.
 A person who was once saved and then broke

 the seal means they

-are barred from having faith in God that leads to salvation.
+are barred from heaven forever.
 There are many people who call

-themselves Christians who have never experienced a change in lifestyle, because of
+themselves Christians who have never changed, because of

 their doctrines of easy-believism.
-Leading a decadent lifestyle does not break the
+Leading a life of decadence breaks the seal

-seal, but the unbelief it produces does.
+by the unbelief that it produces.
 There are various levels of

 unbelief, such as doubt and ignorance, but then

-there is unbelief in the full knowledge of the truth.
+there is unbelief in full knowledge of the truth.
 This is the one that

 breaks the seal.
 The

-seal of the Holy Spirit as a pledge of our inheritance is like hot wax, the
+seal of the Holy Spirit is a pledge of our inheritance, like a

-signet ring stamped on a letter in the olden days guaranteeing that it
+signet ring stamped in hot wax sealing the letter, guaranteeing it

 hadn’t been opened, so when the letter arrives at its destination, the

-very easy to break the seal; in fact, the carrier was required to take special
+receiver can be certain He is the first to read it.
+The seal is easily broken; in fact, the carrier was required to take special

-pledge of our inheritance.
-They put these two together and say that we are
+pledge of our inheritance, and they put the two together and say that we are

-predestined by God and also sealed, so that it is impossible to lose our
+predestined by God and also sealed, so that it is doubly impossible to lose

 cannot break the seal without losing our salvation.
-John Calvin got the
+See also: Predestination; Eph 1,3-14;

 (205c) Salvation